Top Pet-Friendly Houseplants

 6. Purple Waffle Plant

-Not only do I like the colorful leaves of the purple waffle plant and its air-purifying abilities, I love its name!
+Not only do I like the colorful leaves of the purple waffle plant and its air-purifying abilities, but I also love its name!
 It makes me smile every time I say it.

 It’s non-toxic to cats and dogs, which is why it’s one of the best pet-friendly houseplants.